 Feeling famished on the long trip between Brisbane and the Gold Coast?
 Then bake a stop in Yatala for the best snacks money can pie.
 The pastries from world famous Yatala Pies receive g-rave-y reviews and are truly to pie for!

-This crust-see attraction is easy to spot – just keep a pie out for the super-sized snack out the front, which sits atop a towering 10 metre s-pie-ke.
-The iconic Big Pie was served up in the late ’70s, and has been luring in pie-curious passers-pie ever since.
-This is one pie you just have to meat, and I have a filling you’ll love it!
+This crust-see attraction is easy to spot – just keep a pie out for the super-sized snack out the front, which sits atop a towering 10 metre pole.
+This is one pie you just have to meat!

-Sadly, this cultural landmark is in a state of disrepair and is in danger of being lost amongst a thicket of trees.
-I’d give it between Four’n Twenty months until he’s totally covered up.
-And we all know that the only thing that should cover Australia’s national food is a delicious dollop of tomato sauce!
+Sadly, this cultural landmark is in danger of disappearing into a thicket of trees.
+At this rate, they’ll completely cover him between Four’n Twenty months.
+And we all know that the only thing that should cover Australia’s national food is a dollop of tomato sauce!

-The 4.5-metre-wide Big Pie is also difficult to take a photo with due to his orientation, facing up and out towards the freeway, rather than his legion of fans beneath his flaky rump.
-If the owners don’t do something to fix the situation, I’ll be quite pie-rate!
+The 4.5-metre-wide Big Pie is also difficult to take a photo with due to his orientation.
+He faces up towards the freeway, rather than down towards the legion of fans beneath his flaky rump.
+If the owners don’t do something to fix the situation, I’ll be quite pie-rate.

-Despite these failures, Yatala Pies has been operating for over 140 years, and now serve up an un-pie-lievable 3500 treats every day.
+Despite these failures, Yatala Pies has been operating for over 140 years.
+They now serve up an un-pie-lievable 3500 treats every day.
 That’s past-really impressive!

 There’s plenty to keep you occu-pied!